kerrycobb/recipes/pozole-verde.md

 - Fresh corn

 ## Preparation
-1. Toast coriander and cumin seeds and then grind to powder.
+1. Roast tomatillos and peppers 425&deg;F for ~30 minutes until they begin to char.
+To save time, can also start step 5/6 at the same time and add roasted vegetables to remaining ingredients whenever they are ready.
+Just allow to simmer with other ingredients for at least 20 minutes.
-2. Place hominy in large pot with chicken, garlic, onion, bay leaf, oregano, cumin, black pepper, and salt.
-Cover with water and cook for ~1 hour until chicken is cooked and can be shredded.
+2. Toast coriander and cumin seeds and then grind to powder.
-3. Remove chicken and allow to cool until it can be shredded.
+3. Toast pepitas until they begin to pop and smell nutty.
-4. Roast tomatillos, peppers, onion, and garlic at 425&deg;F for ~30 minutes until they begin to char
+4. Allow roasted vegetables to cool and then puree until smooth in blender along with pepitas, cilantro, and radish leaves.
-5. Toast pepitas until they begin to pop and smell nutty.
+5. Optionally, brown the meat in a large pot and then remove.
+Pork could be cooked in advance in a pressure cooker or oven.
-6. Allow roasted vegetables to cool and place them in a blender with the pepitas, and radish leaves and puree until smooth.
+6. In large pot, saute onions until translucent and then add garlic and saute for about a minute.
-7. Shred the the chicken and add it back to the pot.
+7. Add hominy, meat, pureed tomatillos and peppers (if ready), water/stock, bay leaf, oregano, cumin, coriander, black pepper, and salt.
+Cover and cook until meat is cooked and can be shredded.
+About 1 hour for chicken.
+If pork has been cooked and shredded beforehand, just cook for ~20-30 minutes to let flavors blend.
-8. Add the pureed vegetables to the pot and simmer for 20 minutes.
+8. Once meat is cooked, remove from pot and cool until it can be handled and shredded and then add it back to the pot and cook for 20 minutes more.